rinigus/pure-maps/README.md

 ```
 mkdir build
 cd build
-qmake FLAVOR=kirigami ..
+cmake -DFLAVOR=kirigami ..
 make && make install
 ```

 For compile/install/run, use regular `make` and `make install` before running application.

-To run from the source tree, add `CONFIG+=run_from_source` option when running `qmake`.
+To run from the source tree, add `-DRUN_FROM_SOURCE=ON` option when running `cmake`.
 Please note that, when running from source tree, do not run `make install` in the build folder.
 Otherwise it can overwrite your source files.
 In this case, `make` and running compiled executable directly would allow you to run application without